astralfrontier/astralfrontier.org/src/blog/hexo/star-wars-headcanon/index.md

 date: '2016-08-24T00:00:00-07:00'
 title: Star Wars Headcanon
 description: >-
   I like putting thought into the reasons why a setting must work a certain way.
-It's good practice for a roleplaying game, where some player will ask "hey, can we do X?" and I need to have a better rea...
 path: /2016/08/24/star-wars-headcanon
 featuredImage: ../hexo.png
 tags:
   - star wars
 links: []
-category: star wars
+category: Palaver
 ---

 I like putting thought into the reasons why a setting must work a certain way.